 Some of the more incompetent Mooks in the Redwall series fall into this category.

 Vaurien Scapegrace from Skulduggery Pleasant.
 His major goal in life is to be "Killer Supreme".
 Not only does he not manage to kill anyone until two whole books after his initial appearance, but he ends up being killed himself and turned into a zombie before even that.

 The Pharaoh from Soon I Will Be Invincible is a goofy guy with a (possibly) magic hammer and a poor grasp of history, despite being powerful enough to almost kill the local Superman expy with his bare hands when provoked.

 Jabba the Hutt may have been a dreaded and feared gangster in Star Wars continuity, but his father Zorba, who appeared in a few Expanded Universe stories, was a big joke.
 Several years after his son's death, he sought revenge against Leia and Han, but he never even got to Han; his attempts on Leia's life were all Epic Fails.
 He came closest the first time, attempting to deal her a Karmic Death by throwing her to the sarlacc, but that only ended with him humiliated; not only was he fed to the beast, but it got sick as a result and vomited him out.
-After barely avoiding starving to death in the Tattoine desert before someone found him, he made other attempts against Leia but they were even worse.
-He eventually became a recluse, and it's believe he eventually died in isolation.
+After barely avoiding starving to death in the Tatooine desert before someone found him, he made other attempts against Leia but they were even worse.
+He eventually became a recluse, and it's believed he eventually died in isolation.

 Prince (later King) Korin, The Dragon (although the Big Bad dies first) of Lynn Flewelling'sTamír Trilogy...although, especially towards the end, he ends up less sympathetic than merely pitiful.
 In real-world history, kings like him tended to end up with the sobriquet of "The Unready".